collabnix/kubelabs/Keda101/scaling-options.md

 As you can see, it is the same as `scaledown`.
 Let's take a look at a new attribute added here, `selectPolicy`.
 This can be either Min, Max, or disabled.
 Setting `selectPolicy` to Min means that the autoscaler chooses the policy that affects the smallest number of Pods, while Max does the opposite.
 Setting it to disabled turns off scaling in the given direction.
 So, in this case, if we set it to disabled, it will disable scaling up completely.

 This is the full range of options provided by the `advanced` section of the KEDA scaler.
+To get more info about the advacned options available for kubernetes autoscalers, [check the docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

+## Conclusion

+This brings us to the end of the scaling options provided by both scaled jobs and scaled objects.
+These options cover native Kubernetes options that KEDA extends as well as custom options provided by KEDA itself.
+For more info on these scaling options, check out the KEDA official docs for [scaled objects](https://keda.sh/docs/2.16/reference/scaledobject-spec/) and [scaled jobs](https://keda.sh/docs/2.16/reference/scaledjob-spec/).